plcnextusa/eHMI_water_plant_demo/README.md

  ### Summary:

- This is a step by step guide on how the above water plant animation was created using inkscape, PLCnext Engineer, and the PLCnext starterkit.
+ This is a step by step guide on how the above water plant animation was created using Inkscape, PLCnext Engineer, and the PLCnext starterkit.

 ### Step 1 (Combine SVGs)